Azure Virtual Network is free of charge. Every subscription is allowed to create up to 50 virtual networks across all regions.

-Network appliances such as VPN gateway and Application gateway that are run inside a Virtual Network are also charged.
+Network appliances such as VPN Gateway and Application Gateway that are run inside a virtual network are also charged.

-Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.
+Important—The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
+An eNF will not be issued.

-Azure Germany is available to customers and partners doing business in the European Union (EU) and European Free Trade Association (EFTA) and United Kingdom (UK) and provides data residency in Germany with additional levels of control and data protection.
+Azure Germany is available to customers and partners doing business in the European Union (EU), the European Free Trade Association (EFTA) and in the United Kingdom (UK).
+It provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure Germany trial.

-VNET Peering links two virtual networks in the same region and enables you to route traffic between them using private IP addresses.
+Virtual network peering links two virtual networks in the same region and enables you to route traffic between them using private IP addresses.
 Ingress and egress traffic is charged at both ends of the peered networks.

 |Inbound data transfer||$- per GB|

 |Inbound data transfer||$- per GB||$- per GB||$- per GB||$- per GB||$- per GB|

 |Outbound data transfer||$- per GB||$- per GB||$- per GB||$- per GB||$- per GB|

 Public IP addresses and reserved IP addresses can be used in services running inside a virtual network.
 They carry a nominal charge as outlined here

 A virtual network can have one or more VPN gateways to connect back to on-premises network or other virtual networks in Azure.
 The VPN Gateway is charged as detailed here